Functionals in the Clouds: An abstract architecture of serverless Cloud-Native Apps: Abstract

 \section{Abstract}

 Cloud Native Application CNApp (as a distributed system) is a collection of independent components (micro-services) interacting via communication protocols.
 This gives rise to present an abstract architecture of CNApp as dynamically re-configurable acyclic directed multi graph where vertices are microservices, and edges are the protocols.
 Generic mechanisms for such reconfigurations evidently correspond to higher-level functions (functionals).
-This implies also internal abstract architecture of microservice as a collection of event-triggered serverless functions (including functions implementing the protocols) that are composed into event-dependent data-flow graphs, and dynamically (in the runtime) reconfigured.
-Again, generic mechanisms for such compositions and reconfigurations correspond to calculus of functionals and relations.
+This implies also internal abstract architecture of microservice as a collection of event-triggered serverless functions (including functions implementing the protocols) that are composed into event-dependent data-flow graphs, and dynamically reconfigured at the runtime.
+Again, generic mechanisms for such compositions and reconfigurations correspond to functionals and higher order type theory like Coq \cite{Coq}.
+Our contribution is strictly theoretical and relies on the abstract architecture of CNApp that is closely related to the calculus of functionals and relations.
+The proposed theoretical approach is an attempt to implement the original idea of programming at the function level postulated by John Backus 1978 \cite{Backus}; the idea that is still waiting to be implemented as a non-von Neumann programming language.